Supporting Grace Sabbaticals

 Sabbatical leaves are not common outside of ministry or academic institutions.
 To many people in the business community, this can seem like a strange idea.
 However, pastors and ministers are not CEOs.
 Their role is to shepherd and lead God’s people and to do so requires them to seek God’s voice and spend time engaging God in different rhythms.

-Dustin and his family will be doing a number of things related to developing a deeper understanding of God’s voice in their lives including reading, counseling, and extended times of silence, meditation and reflection.
+The pastor or staff member (and their family) will be doing a number of things related to developing a deeper understanding of God’s voice in their lives including reading, counseling, and extended times of silence, meditation and reflection.

 If you are curious about each phase of sabbatical, download the specifics here!